 Temperature: 55 to 60 F, 13-15.6 C Relative humidity: 85-90% Mist: no Typical shelf life: 10 to 14 days after packaging (before packaging, sweet potatoes store well un-der proper conditions for 52 weeks) Ethylene-sensitive (Do not store or transport ethylene-sensitive items with commodities that pro-duce ethylene.)
 Highly sensitive to freezing injury.
 (Likely to suffer injury by one light freezing.)
 Susceptible to chilling injury (Damage sometimes is not apparent until produce is returned to a higher temperature.)
 If stored for any length of time, sweet potatoes must first be cured for about four to five days at 85 F, 30 C, with a relative humidity of 85-90% or above.
 Do not refrigerate.

-- More than 40% of consumers purchased sweet potatoes in the past year.
+- 41% of consumers said they purchased sweet potatoes in the past year.

 sweet-potatoes_fresh-trends (452.42 KB)